Posted: February 5

 Lanterns are strung along the path and are lit up in the evening, making for a magical experience.
 All along the path are benches as well as plenty of space to set out a picnic blanket.
 There is even a play area with some swings for children.

 This year (2021) the lanterns will be displayed from March 21st to April 25th, and they will be switched on from 6pm to 10pm.
 Perfect for an after dinner stroll.

 Plenty of parking and nearby bus stops makes this spot super accessible.

 Kuragaki Sakura Park features a hill which is covered in cherry trees.
 They also host a cherry blossom festival timed to coincide with the best time for viewing.
 Once the sun sets they even do a light-up so you can enjoy the blossoms into the evening.

 Tennyo no Sato

-At Tennyo no Sato the cherry trees line the river partially encircling this campground.
-They host a cherry blossom festival where various hand made foods are for sale.
+All along the river are picnic tables offering a slightly more sophisticated cherry blossom experience than other locations (booking is required).
+They also host a cherry blossom festival where various hand made foods are for sale.

 Minekuen is a cherry tree oasis in the middle of town.
-Nestled in the curve of a river the cherry trees will fill your view as the path gently guides you along.
+Nestled in the curve of the Takeno River the cherry trees will fill your view as the path gently guides you along.
 There is plenty of room between the trees to put a blanket down and enjoy a snack.